 At Reaper Feed we have a huge interest in the War in Afghanistan as some of the Reaper Feed team actively participated in it.
-So when one of our staff wrote a book on the battle of Qala-i-Jangi, one of the most crucial clashes of the early days of the Afghan war alongside the battle of Tora Bora, we decided we had to give it Uprising a (rather bias) book review.
+So when one of the friends of Reaper Feed wrote a book on the battle of Qala-i-Jangi, one of the most crucial clashes of the early days of the Afghan war alongside the battle of Tora Bora, we decided we had to give it Uprising a book review.

 Uprising charts the turmoil that followed the Soviet withdrawal.
 Defined by civil war, repression, devastation, and crimes against humanity, the 1990s era of Afghanistan was a glimpse at what the country was going to be known as for the next few decades.
 Largely under Taliban control, the country became a base for al-Qaeda and Osama Bin Laden and following the 9/11 attacks, Afghanistan was in the crosshairs of the US and coalition forces.